JamesWoolfenden/learn-terraform/docs/aws-s3.md

 ```

 !!!
 Note Callouts
     Notice that this is a private bucket and that it has versioning and delete protection.

-and add the file **data.aws_caller_identity.current.tf** to return the AWS account number.
+Add the file **data.aws_caller_identity.current.tf** to return the AWS account number.

 ```terraform
 data "aws_caller_identity" "current" {}
 ```